ychunhui/refarch-cognitive-analytics/docs/flow/README.md

 ![](login.png)

+*Note that the screen capture comes from the Case portal App.
+The current project has another version of the user interface*

-Using the customer id from the login, the app invokes the `Get Customer Detail API` from the back end to load customer and account data.
+Using the customer id (eddie@email.com) from the login, the app invokes the `Get Customer Detail API` from the back end to load customer and account data.
 There are two implementations for this API.
 One using direct access to a Java based service, and another using API Connect and Z OS Connect to retrieve the customer information.
 The loaded information is collected by the App in memory.
 The figure below highlights the flow:
 ![](get-data-flow.png)

 From the home page, user can access his/her account or the chat bot: